-- Intel® I210 PCI Express Gigabit Ethernet controller - Intel® I217LM with iAMT9.0 Gigabit Ethernet Phy
+- Intel® I210 PCI Express Gigabit Ethernet controller - Intel® I217LM Gigabit Ethernet Phy

-The two LAN ports allow the system board to connect to a local area network by means of a network hub.
+The LAN port allows the system board to connect to a local area network by means of a network hub.

 Configure the onboard LAN ports in the Chipset menu ("PCH-IO Configuration" submenu) of the BIOS.
 Refer to the chapter 3 for more information.